PaulBern/Monster-Invasion-Arcade-Game/README.md

 # Monster-Invasion-Arcade-Game
 A Python-based arcade game featuring Pygame, robots, and various weapons.

-# Monster Invasion Arcade

-A fast-paced top-down arcade shooter built with Python and Pygame.
+Monster-Invasion is a fast-paced top-down arcade shooter built with Python and Pygame.
 Survive waves of invading robots, collect strategic loot, and master different weapon types to achieve the high score!

 ## Background & Features
 This project is slightly optimizated version of my final submission for the **University of Helsinki's MOOC.fi Advanced Course in Programming**.